-KEEP ITEMS OUT OF SIGHT — Make sure items like luggage, shopping bags, and valuables are hidden.
+KEEP ITEMS OUT OF SIGHT — Make sure luggage, shopping bags, electronics, cell phones, cameras, and other items are hidden.
 Never leave anything on the seats, dashboard, or floor.

-TAKE ELECTRONICS WITH YOU — Thieves find phones, laptops, computers, or other devices by scanning for Bluetooth networks.
-Power down, turn off Bluetooth, or keep phones and other electronics with you.
+TAKE ELECTRONICS WITH YOU — Thieves can find phones, laptops, computers, or other devices by scanning for Bluetooth or wi-fi networks.
+Turn electronics completely off if you leave items hidden in your vehicle.

 BE ALERT — If you observe suspicious activity or experience criminal activity in the park, call our 24-hour park dispatch center: